2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 git push
 ```

-Now go look at your GitHub Actions for the {{ site.data.fake.web_public_repo }} repo and make sure the workflow run successfully.
+Now go look at your GitHub Actions for the {{ site.data.fake.web_public_repo }} repo and make sure the workflow runs successfully.